In the Sierra Nevada, change and challenge create opportunities.

-We work with small businesses, local governments, and community nonprofits to build the foundation for a vibrant local economy because dynamic communities are one of the region’s most important resources.
+We work with small businesses, local governments, and community nonprofits to build the foundation for a vibrant local economy.

-We advocate for the Sierra’s social, environmental, and economic interests,.
-We work to elevate the issues that most impact our communities while ensuring the region’s value is recognized in legislative outcomes.
+We advocate for the Sierra’s interests to elevate the issues that impact our communities and ensure the region’s value is recognized in legislative outcomes.

-Sierra Business Council’s Climate Action Team assists communities throughout the Sierra to proactively plan for climate change by reducing greenhouse gas (GHG) emissions and adapting to changes already impacting the Sierra.
+We assist communities throughout the Sierra to proactively plan for climate change by reducing emissions and adapting to changes already impacting the Sierra.

 Sierra Business Council is a Sierra based nonprofit organization with a mission to catalyze and demonstrate innovative approaches and solutions to increase community vitality, economic prosperity, environmental quality, and social fairness in the Sierra Nevada.